50 Amazing Home Upgrades for Under $50

 Brighten up your front door.

-Want a one-hour project that can make your house stand out?
+Want a one-hour, low-cost project that can make your house stand out?
 Simply repaint your front door.
-A pop of color on the outside won’t clash or take away from your interior design scheme, but will add some serious curb appeal.
+A pop of color on the outside won't clash or take away from your interior design scheme, but it will add some serious curb appeal.